chembryo/chembryo/README.md

 I am the unconventional provocateur.
 I am an exultant of suspending a disease-fuelled and docile population.
 I prey with a scornful valour that happens to wager toward needless friendliness in socialisation.
 Though I am rather loveable, I'm sure you'd love to make my acquaintance.

 We are systemically male presenting, and will a touchy propensity crucial to the perception of us being a father; your father.
-Infer freely from our name "Doctor", but this is an opportunity to keep in mind.
+Infer freely from our name "Doctor," but this is an opportunity to keep in mind.
 We are collectively fervent about our identification indicators, this is one of many.

 ![ezgif-1476cd41d7cafb](https://github.com/user-attachments/assets/e9b05709-a8ec-4349-9b01-f8e972a65d5c)